 2-time Daytona 500 champ Johnson ready for one final ride

-2-time Daytona 500 champ Johnson ready for one final rideJimmie Johnson waves to fans during driver introductions before the NASCAR Daytona 500 auto race Sunday, Feb.
+NASCAR Daytona 500 Auto RacingJimmie Johnson waves to fans during driver introductions before the NASCAR Daytona 500 auto race Sunday, Feb.
 16, 2020, at Daytona International Speedway in Daytona Beach, Fla.
 Johnson is making his last Daytona 500 start.
 (AP Photo/Chris O'Meara)

 Johnson paused when he saw the 22-foot high flagstand, where twice the checkered flag waved to declare him the Daytona 500 champion, and decided to climb up.
 Dressed in khakis and a black polo shirt, Johnson surveyed the empty track, where hours later he would make his expected final Daytona 500 start.